San Bernabe AVA: History

-San Bernabe is a well recognized name that has its origins in the early days of Spanish settlement in the colony of Monterey.
+San Bernabe (san-ber-na-BE) is a well recognized name that has its origins in the early days of Spanish settlement in the colony of Monterey.
 Father Pedro Font, a member of the California expedition of Spanish explorer Juan Bautista de Anza, documented the initial reference to San Bernabe on March 8, 1776.
 He wrote in his diary, "we had passed a spur of the Sierra de Santa Lucia....
 The road at first runs through a spur of mountains, until it descends to a wide valley called the Cañada de San Bernabé.
 The San Bernabé area land of two leagues was granted to Petronillo Rios, a former Mexican artillery Sergeant, in 1842.
 His wife, Catarina and their family began raising cattle and crops on this land and producing wine from their grapes.
 The Rios ranch, known as Rancho San Bernabé, eventually became a successful vineyard and wine producing property.
-Other Spanish land grant ranchos were created in the 1840's, but none in the area shared the recognition of Rancho San Bernabé as a significant vineyard property.
+Other Spanish land grant ranchos were created in the 1840s, but none in the area shared the recognition of Rancho San Bernabé as a significant vineyard property.
 In the 1970s, Prudential-Southdown purchased the San Bernabe acreage for vineyard development and, in 1988, the Indelicato family bought the lone San Bernabe vineyard for its premium and super-premium wine market potential.